 The Digital Transition: Declutter Your Brain

-Sustainability isn't just about your energy—it’s about your environment.
+Sustainability involves your energy and your environment.
 A cluttered desk often leads to a cluttered mind.
 Moving toward a digital workflow can significantly lower your stress levels.
-When your notes are scattered across three different physical notebooks, you waste precious mental energy just trying to find where you wrote that one specific definition.
+When your notes are scattered across three different physical notebooks, you waste mental energy trying to find where you wrote that one specific definition.

 By going paperless, you create a searchable, organized database.
 Tools like Evernote, OneNote, or AI-integrated platforms keep everything in one place.
 No more "search fatigue," just efficient study sessions.